benmckenna2000/amazon-clone/README.md

 ### https://clone-bd22e.firebaseapp.com/

-The app is deployed using firebase hosting and includes the use of other firebase technology including, authentication, cloud firestore and functions for the back end.
+The app is deployed using firebase hosting.

 ## Demo account

 ### Email: 123@outlook.com
 ### Password: 123123

-This account has been made with the purpose of testing the website, nobody wants to waste their time creating an account!
+This account has been made with the purpose of testing the App

+Nobody wants to waste their time creating an account!

 With this login you will be able to access all features of the site.

 ## Demo payment details